fubark/cyber/docs/docs.md

 ## Structs.
 Struct types can contain field and method members just like object types, but their instances are copied by value rather than by reference.
 In that sense, they behave like primitive data types.

-Unlike objects, structs do not have a reference count.
-They can be safely referenced using borrow semantics.
-Unsafe pointers can also reference structs.
+Unlike objects, structs are value types and do not have a reference count.
+They can be safely referenced with the `ref` modifier and their lifetime can be managed with single ownership semantics.
+Unsafe pointers can not reference structs by default, but there may be an unsafe builtin to allow it anyway.

 ### Declare struct.
 Struct types are created using the `type struct` declaration: